Alejogb1/job-board/blog-data/how-can-i-order-columns-in-the-mlflow-ui.md

 id: "how-can-i-order-columns-in-the-mlflow-ui"
 ---

-Alright, let's tackle the column ordering issue in the mlflow ui.
+, let's tackle the column ordering issue in the mlflow ui.
 It’s a common frustration, and trust me, I’ve spent my fair share of time wrestling with it, back when I was deploying models at scale for that fintech company.
 The mlflow ui, by default, often presents columns in a rather arbitrary fashion, leading to a less-than-ideal workflow when you’re trying to compare experiments or quickly assess the impact of different parameters.
 This isn't a design flaw per se, but more an area where flexibility is left to the user.
-The good news is, it's not actually *that* difficult to manipulate the display, although it's not as intuitive as a drag-and-drop interface.
+The good news is, it's not actually _that_ difficult to manipulate the display, although it's not as intuitive as a drag-and-drop interface.
 Instead of directly manipulating the ui, we need to leverage mlflow's powerful api and the underlying data structures to achieve our desired column ordering.

 The primary method for customizing the mlflow ui experience comes from a combination of how you structure your experiment logging and by querying the underlying datastore effectively.
 Let's break it down.